-Moreover, positive egalitarians are not even committed to ranking Z as better than A in respect to egalitarian concerns, that is, to Repugnant Equality.
-As Arrhenius has pointed out, "how valuable equal relations are might arguably depend on the level of welfare involved".43 This is analogous to the commonly held belief among egalitarians that the negative value of unequal relations partly depends on the welfare levels of the involved individuals such that inequalities at low levels are worse than inequalities at high levels.
-Hence, it is open to positive egalitarians to give different values to equal relationships at different welfare levels such that, for example, no number of equal relationships at a very low positive welfare level is better in regard to egalitarian concerns than a certain number of equal relationships at a very high positive welfare level.
-This could, to take a simple example, be achieved by aggregating the value of equal relationships at high welfare levels linearly while the value of equal relationships at low positive welfare levels is aggregate by a strictly concave function with an upper limit.44 Of course, there are more elaborate ways of developing this idea, for example, by having concave functions with different limits for each level of welfare.
-Hence, pace Segall, Positive Egalitarianism doesn't imply Repugnant Equality.45
+Moreover, positive egalitarians are not even committed to ranking Z as better than A in respect of egalitarian concerns, that is, they are not committed to repugnant equality.
+As Arrhenius has pointed out, 'how valuable equal relations are might arguably depend on the level of welfare involved'.49 This is analogous to the commonly held belief among egalitarians that the negative value of unequal relations partly depends on the welfare levels of the involved individuals such that inequalities at low levels are worse than inequalities at high levels.
+Hence, it is open to positive egalitarians to give different values to equal relationships at different welfare levels such that, for example, no number of equal relationships at a very low positive welfare level is better with regard to egalitarian concerns than a certain number of equal relationships at a very high positive welfare level.
+This could, to take a simple example, be achieved by aggregating the value of equal relationships at high welfare levels linearly while the value of equal relationships at low positive welfare levels is aggregated by a strictly concave function with an upper limit.50 Of course, there are more elaborate ways of developing this idea, for example, by having concave functions with different limits for each level of welfare.
+Hence, pace Segall, positive egalitarianism doesn't imply repugnant equality.51 if one does assign some small positive value to such relations of equality, then one would have to accept an implication akin to the levelling down objection: Adding people with negative welfare to a population might make it in one respect better,

-Similar considerations hold for the following putative objection to Positive Egalitarianism discussed by Arrhenius:
+Similar considerations hold for the following putative objection to positive egalitarianism raised first by Arrhenius:

-^{43 (}Arrhenius 2013), p.
+49Arrhenius (2013), p.
 89.

-44 This is of course analogous to how one can avoid Parfit's Repugnant Conclusion even if one is committed to the positive contributive value of lives enjoying positive welfare.
-See e.g., (Arrhenius 2000a, 2005; Arrhenius, Ryberg, and Tännsjö 2014).
-Of course, any theory of this sort (and many other, e.g., Prioritarianism) faces the epistemic problem of how to determine the right shape of the concave function.
+50This is of course analogous to how one can avoid Parfit's repugnant conclusion even if one is committed to the positive contributive value of lives enjoying positive welfare.
+See e.g. Arrhenius (2000a), (2005); Arrhenius, Ryberg, & Tännsjö (2014).
+Of course, any theory of this sort (and many others, e.g. prioritarianism) faces the epistemic problem of how to determine the right shape of the concave function.
 This problem has no relevance for our discussion here, however.

-45 A broader version of Positive Egalitarianism according to which the egalitarian value is just an increasing function (instead of a strictly increasing function) of equal relations opens up another way of avoiding Repugnant Equality since it's compatible with a reachable upper limit to the total value of equal relations that has already been reached in A. Hence, this view would rank A and Z as equally good regarding egalitarians concerns.
+51A broader version of positive egalitarianism according to which the egalitarian value is just an increasing function (instead of a strictly increasing function) of equal relations opens up another way of avoiding repugnant equality since it's compatible with a reachable upper limit to the total value of equal relations that has already been reached in A. Hence, this view would rank A and Z as equally good regarding egalitarian concerns.
 However, we don't find this view compelling.